Norton Motorcycles opens new global headquarters

 The new HQ is a clear display of significant commitment by TVS Motor Company in its prosperous partnership with Norton Motorcycles.
 Within just 18 months of acquiring the iconic British marque, TVS Motor has overseen the creation of its world-class facility in Solihull, West Midlands, UK paving the way to design and produce an exciting new generation of motorcycles built with world-leading manufacturing standards.

+Norton Motorcycles was founded in 1898 as a manufacturer of fittings and parts to the two-wheel trade.

+Norton Motorcycles went on to become one of the most iconic British motorcycle brands, manufacturing famous models such as the 650SS, Atlas, Commando, Dominator, Manx, Navigator and more - constantly innovating in motorcycle technology, with features advantageous for lightness and strength in motorcycle racing.
+Norton Motorcycles has an unrivalled history in motorsport and the brand name is synonymous with Isle of Man TT racing.

-In April 2020, Norton Motorcycles was acquired by TVS Motor Company.
+In April 2020, Norton Motorcycles was acquired by TVS Motor Company, India's third-largest motorcycle manufacturer.
 Under the leadership of TVS, Norton is based out of a new manufacturing facility in Solihull, West Midlands, building British bikes in England using traditional hand-crafted techniques with modern day machinery for consistently high quality.

 Dear Reader,